nguyen-tho/python-cryptography/README.md

 # python-cryptography

-This is a simple app to demonstrate some cryptographic algorithms made by tkinter and python such as:
+This is a simple app to demonstrate some cryptographic and hash algorithms made by tkinter and python such as:
+  - Cipher Algorithms
     - Caesar Cipher
     - DES (Data encryption standard)
     - AES (Advanced encryption standard)
     - RSA (Rivest–Shamir–Adleman algorithm)
+  - Hash functions
+    - SHA (256, 512, 1, 224, 3_256)
+    - MD5

 How to use:
   - Step 1: clone this repository [https://github.com/nguyen-tho/python-cryptography.git]